 We will lift the endorsement if your dog has good scores from the BVA and if the chosen mate is tested for SDCA1&2 so that at least one of them is a clear.

 If you wish to have a puppy from us sent to another country that is no problem.
-However we ask for you to organize it’s trip!
-From past experiences we will not organize the trip, but we are happy to go with your traveling agency as long as there are arrangements made before the pup is 8 weeks of age.
+However we ask for you to organise it’s trip!
+From past experiences we will not organise the trip, but we are happy to go with your traveling agency as long as there are arrangements made before the pup is 8 weeks of age.

 In some countries a rabies vaccination is required which can be done when the pup is 3 months old.
 3 to 4 weeks after the vaccine the puppy is ready to leave England.

-If the dog stays with us for longer then 8 weeks we will charge an extra £50 a week.
+If the dog stays with us for longer then 8 weeks we will charge extra.

 Co-owning a female puppy